Mount Carmel National Park: Mandatory Palestine

-After the founding of the State of Israel
+State of Israel

-With the founding of the state, an enormous need was created to absorb the masses of immigrants that were arriving to the land.
+With the founding of the state, an need was created to absorb the masses of immigrants that were arriving to the land.
 In responses to the crisis, pressure was put on Israel's green areas.
 The planning wing of the Ministry of Interior began to form a comprehensive plan for Israel's lands, one that would deal with the issue of nature reserves.
 This framework would set up the plan for the Carmel National Park.
 The program was approved in 1952, amended in 1956, and finally signed in 1960.
 In 1950, Prime Minister David Ben-Gurion appointed a commission to consolidate the various suggestions to protect Israel's open spaces.
 The commission recommended declaring several of these areas national parks, among them the area of Mount Carmel.

 In 1962, Agriculture Minister Moshe Dayan instructed the Israel Land Administration to set up a committee to recommend areas for nature reserves.
 The committee, headed by Nachman Alexandron of the Jewish National Fund, recommended the establishment of 93 nature reserves, including the Carmel area.
 At the time the committee was created, the Haifa District Regional Outline Plan had set aside an area of 10,000 hectares in the Carmel to be used for nature preserves.
 Before the plan could be put into action, however, it was annulled when the "New Regional Plan for the Galilee" was published in 1963.

 Over the years, private landowners struggled to remove their land from the confines of the future park.
 One such example is the battle waged during the fifties and sixties by the "Union of Settlers" to keep their hold on the areas of the "Carmel Forest" development.
 An opposite fight was conducted by the Society for the Protection of Nature in Israel.
 In 1956, the company held its first national conference.
 During the conference participants visited the Beit Oren area, marking the beginning of "the struggle for Carmel," in which, parallel to processes to obtain protected status for the area, the area saw a swell in the activities of land dealers and the construction of private homes by individual landowners.